solucon-cloud/StarterKit/README.md

 ## Getting started with IoT Starter Kit
+###Install the Q-Loud IoT-shield to the Arduino board.
+###Run the simple sample application.

+### Starting the module
+**SOLUCON solucon** initialize the library
+* **Init()**

 ## Monitor data in SOLUCON Device-Manager
 ## Getting started with SOLUCON Rest-API

 ## What comes next

+##License
+Copyright (c) 2016 Q-loud GmbH
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.